yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/python_on_instance.md

 ### Configuration

-##### Case 1: sfAgent available in your instance
+##### Case 1: sfAgent installed in your instance
 In this case, the trace agent picks up the `profileKey`, `projectName`, and `appName` from the `config.yaml` file.

 **Add the below entries in the `settings.py` file.** <br/>

-1. Add the import statement.
+1. Add the following import statement.

    ```
    from sf_apm_lib.snappyflow import Snappyflow
    ```

-2. Add the following entry in `INSTALLED_APPS` block.
+2. Add the following entry in the `INSTALLED_APPS` block.

    ```
    'elasticapm.contrib.django'
    ```

-3. Add the following entry in `MIDDLEWARE` block.
+3. Add the following entry in the `MIDDLEWARE` block.

    ```
    'elasticapm.contrib.django.middleware.TracingMiddleware'
    ```
-4. Add the following source code to integrate the Django application with SnappyFlow.
+4. Add the following source code to integrate a Django application with SnappyFlow.

    ```
    try: